 KEEP IT COMPREHENSIBLE

-So, how could you use this in a world language class that strives to fill each class period with comprehensible input?
+So, how could you use this in a world language class that strives to fill each class period with CI?
 Here are a few ideas:

 - Read a chapter–or several chapters–from a novel and have students respond to comprehension questions about the text in the target language.
 Think outside the box when writing questions: include formats like “Fact or Opinion?“, “First or Second?“, “Who said it?“, etc. Students could also determine whether or not the given statement appeared in the text.